 It’s all really easy and I can quickly trade the flat batteries in my camera bag for fresh ones, and a charged laptop makes backing up a breeze.

 Inverters work best with a dual battery system.
-We have a 100AH second battery under the bonnet and a REDARC BCDC1225 manages charging this from either the alternator or our solar blanket.
+We have a 100AH second battery under the bonnet and a REDARC BCDC1225 manages to charge this from either the alternator or our solar blanket.